Elevator Test Tower

 Saalemühle Alsleben GmbH – New Flour Silo

 Alsleben a.d.
-Saale, Germany – General contractor Industriebau Wernigerode GmbH hired Gleitbau GmbH of Salzburg Austria, to slipform the new flour silo Nr.
+Saale, Germany – General contractor Industriebau Wernigerode GmbH hired a specialist subcontractor to slipform the new flour silo Nr.
 3 for agricultural company Saalemühle Alsleben.
 The work was executed during 2015 and 2016.
 Constructed in two phases, the bulkier lower section was slipformed to a height of 19.49 m, followed on top by a more slender section slipformed to a height of 47.16 m.

 Slipform construction of a flour silo